 “Moreover You led them by day with a cloudy pillar, and by night with a pillar of fire, to give them light on the road which they should travel” (Nehemiah 9:12).

 IF WHAT WE REALLY WANT TO DO IS FOLLOW GOD, HIS ASSURANCE TO US IS THAT WE’LL ALWAYS GET THE INFORMATION WE NEED TO DO HIS WILL.
-Many things we may not understand, but there will always be sufficient light on the road to guide our next step, if our motive is to obey.
+Many things we may not understand, but there will always be sufficient light on the road to guide our next step, if our motive is to obey our Father’s will.

 Biblical faith is much more than a simple trust that God’s light will lead us.
-It’s an active FOLLOWING of that light step by step.
-We certainly should rest in the confidence that the road will be illuminated according to our needs.
-But there’s also a need for sobriety.
-God is a rewarder of “those who diligently seek Him” (Hebrews 11:6), and we show that we’re diligent seekers by actually taking the steps that He has shown us.
+It’s an active following of that light step by step.
+We certainly should rest in the confidence that the road will be illuminated according to our needs, but there’s also a need for sobriety.
+God is a rewarder of “those who diligently seek Him” (Hebrews 11:6), and we show that we’re diligent seekers by actually taking the steps He has shown us.
 The path toward God will challenge our willingness to obey perhaps more often than it does our ability to understand.
 In any case, our choice must be to move forward.
 God will not allow darkness to hinder the diligent.

 “God wills us to tread the hidden paths of grace in faith only; and so he only gives us just such light as we need for the present moment.
 It is not his will that we should see before us or around us, but he never fails to grant such light as makes it impossible for us to lose our way so long as we follow his leading” (Jean Nicolas Grou).